SoftwareTestingFast/Assignment-3/README.md

 that target JavaScript.

 ## Advantages of Linting
-1-fewer manufacturing faults
+1. fewer manufacturing faults
-2-Code that is more readable, manageable, and consistent.
+2. Code that is more readable, manageable, and consistent.
-3-During code reviews, there are less conversations concerning code style and aesthetic decisions.
+3. During code reviews, there are less conversations concerning code style and aesthetic decisions.
-4-Code quality may be measured objectively.
+4. Code quality may be measured objectively.
-5-Code that is more secure and performant
+5. Code that is more secure and performant
-6-More developers are being educated about code quality.
+6. More developers are being educated about code quality.

 ## Disadvantages of linting

-1-Code checks are restricted to a single programming language.
+1. Code checks are restricted to a single programming language.
-2-Variable Functionality Provides A Narrow Perspective On Code Quality.
+2. Variable Functionality Provides A Narrow Perspective On Code Quality.
-3-Difficulty in dealing with complex rules.
+3. Difficulty in dealing with complex rules.
-4-Positives that aren't true.
+4. Positives that aren't true.
-5-Only reporting on basic metrics.
+5. Only reporting on basic metrics.
-6-Learnings are limited.
+6. Learnings are limited.
-6-Hidden costs
+7. Hidden costs

 ## LINTER && SAST